home pics archive about

 4:06 PM, Jul 27, 2012

-staubio thinks:
+staubio blurted:

 This strikes me as a pretty short-sighted view.
 Is innovation and entrepreneurship the stuff of office